DeanoBurrito/northport/README.md

 ![](https://tokei.rs/b1/github/deanoburrito/northport)

 # Northport
-Northport is a monolithic kernel and utilities, targetting x86_64.
-It's booted via the limine boot protocol.
+Northport is a monolithic kernel, libraries and some userspace programs.
+It's very much a WIP right now.
-There are limited docs about the kernel and supporting libraries under `docs/`, all available in markdown format.
-These are very much WIP, so there may be sections that are unfinished or even missing.

-For instructions on building and running, check [here](docs/Building.md).
+It's booted by the limine boot protocol, and has support for x86_64 with rv64 support planned.

+For instructions on building and running, [check here](docs/Building.md).
+Documentation for the rest of the project is written in LaTeX and contained a [separate repo](https://github.com/DeanoBurrito/northport-docs/).
+If you're not into that, a pdf version of the latest commit is [available here](https://github.com/DeanoBurrito/northport-docs/releases/tag/latest).

 Down below there's a brief overview of the current feature-set, but for a roadmap of current and planned features, see [here](docs/Roadmap.md).

 # Project Goals
 ## Planned Features